Gaussian and non-Gaussian processes of zero power variation: Stochastic calculus

 In this section, we investigate the possibility of defining the so-called symmetric stochastic integral and its associated It\^{o} formula for processes which are not fractional Brownian motion; fBm was treated in \cite{GNRV}.
 We concentrate on Gaussian processes under hypotheses similar to those used in Section \ref{NonHomogGaussSect} (Theorem \ref{nonhomoggauss}).

 The basic strategy is to use the results of \cite{GNRV}.
 Let $X$ be a stochastic process on $[0,1]$.
-According to Sections 3 and 4 in \cite{GNRV} (specifically, according to the proof of part 1 of Theorem 4.5 therein), if for every bounded measurable function $g$ on $\mathbf{R}$, and every integer $n\geq1$, the limits
+According to Sections 3 and 4 in \cite{GNRV} (specifically, according to the proof of part 1 of Theorem 4.4 therein), if for every bounded measurable function $g$ on $\mathbf{R}$, the limit